Mario Livio

-Mario Livio (born June 19, 1945) is an Israeli-American astrophysicist and an author of works that popularize science and mathematics.
+Mario Livio (born June 19, 1945) is an astrophysicist and an author of works that popularize science and mathematics.
 For 24 years (1991–2015) he was an astrophysicist at the Space Telescope Science Institute, which operates the Hubble Space Telescope.

 He has published more than 400 scientific articles on topics including cosmology, supernova explosions, black holes, extrasolar planets, and the emergence of life in the universe.

 His book on the irrational number phi, The Golden Ratio: The Story of Phi, the World's Most Astonishing Number (2002), won the Peano Prize and the International Pythagoras Prize for popular books on mathematics.

 Scientific career

-Livio earned a Bachelor of Science degree in physics and mathematics at the Hebrew University of Jerusalem, a Master of Science degree in theoretical particle physics at the Weizmann Institute, and a Ph.D. in theoretical astrophysics at Tel Aviv University.
-He was a professor of physics at the Technion – Israel Institute of Technology from 1981 to 1991, before moving to the Space Telescope Science Institute.

 Livio has focused much of his research on supernova explosions and their use in determining the rate of expansion of the universe.
 He has also studied so-called dark energy, black holes, and the formation of planetary systems around young stars.

 He has contributed to hundreds of papers in peer-reviewed journals on astrophysics.
 Among his prominent contributions, he has authored and co-authored important papers on topics related to accretion onto compact objects (white dwarfs, neutron stars, and black holes).

-In 1980, he published one of the very first multi-dimensional numerical simulations of the collapse of a massive star and a supernova explosion.
+In 1980, he published one of the first multi-dimensional numerical simulations of the collapse of a massive star and a supernova explosion.

 He was one of the pioneers in the study of common envelope evolution of binary stars, and he applied the results to the shaping of planetary nebulae as well as to the progenitors of Type Ia supernovae.

 Together with D. Eichler, T. Piran, and D. Schramm he published a seminal paper in which the authors predicted that merging neutron stars produce Gamma-Ray bursts, gravitational waves, and certain heavy elements.
 All of these predictions have later been confirmed.